lawrluor/catToyRPi/README.md

 # QUICKSTART (Personal Device Setup)
-Use RealVNC file transfer to transfer the `quickstart.sh` file (available in the repo), or run:
+Use RealVNC file transfer to transfer the `quickstart.sh` file (available in the repo), then run that file in the root of the computer, or run the following lines in the root of the computer:

 ```sh
 git clone https://github.com/lawrluor/catToyRPi.git